-I was recently coaching a Side Hustler who, in a downward spiral of self sabotage, refused to set her website live because it wasn’t “quite ready.”
+I once had a coaching client who, in a downward spiral of self sabotage, refused to set her website live because it wasn’t “quite ready.”
 She chewed on it for weeks and weeks, tweaked it, changed it, added to it, refined her tagline (37 times) and edited it down—a million things aside from pressing publish.

 Was I surprised?
 No way.